Aviona05/WD-FINAL_PROJ/readme.md

 Description of the project in details.

 Guiding Question:
 - What is the project?
-This project is about creating diffeerent design and animation for hero and cards of a website.
+This project is about making our own website or portfolio compiling all of our past hands on and seatworks in Web designing.

 - Whats the purpose?
-The purpose of this project it to deliver attractive and practical elements that boost the website's user experience and strengthen brand identity.
-The designs should appeal to a wide range of interests and styles, providing consumers with several options.
+The purpose of this project is to showcase what we gained knowledge, skills and experience on Web designing.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - MultiPage Website
-- Card Flip Animation
 - Hover Effect
+- Cards animation

 ### Technology
 <!-- TODO: List of Technology Used -->